EPFL-Center-for-Imaging/napari-label-focus/README.md

 ## Displaying the table

+Open the table from `Plugins > Features Table` in Napari.

 The table displays features from the **currently selected layer** in the layers list.
 It will automatically update when the layer selection changes.
 If multiple layers are selected, only features from the first selected layer will be displayed.

 ## Computing custom features